-Chinese New Year or Lunar New Year is the beginning of a brand new year in the lunar calendar, which falls on 22 January 2023 this year.
-The celebration of the new lunar year represents fresh beginnings, during which good luck is accumulated for the rest of the year through ritual practices as well as the exchange of verbal wishes and gifts exchanged between loved ones.
+Chinese New Year, or Lunar New Year, is the beginning of a brand new year in the lunar calendar, which falls on January 29 this year.
+The celebration of the new lunar year represents fresh beginnings, during which good luck is accumulated for the rest of the year through ritual practices as well as the exchange of verbal blessings and gifts exchanged between loved ones.

 In Hong Kong and China, the festival is celebrated over 15 days, during which relatives and friends engage in baai nin (拜年, bai nian in Mandarin).
 Baai means the respectful clasp of one hand over a fist in front of your chest, and together with nin, meaning year, refers to the activity of visiting a friend or family’s home to exchange gifts and good wishes for the new year.
-Here, learn the Chinese New Year wishes you can say in Cantonese and Mandarin to wish others luck in their activities in the new year and how to respond to other’s wishes.
+Here, learn the Chinese New Year phrases you can say in Cantonese and Mandarin to wish others luck in the new year and how to respond to other’s blessings.

-These greetings are roughly organized by priority.
-That is, the most important phrases to know which can be said to almost anyone are at the top.
-As you go down, the greetings become more specific to wish another luck in whatever venture or life path they are pursuing.
+These new year greetings are thoughtfully arranged in order of priority.
+The most essential Chinese New Year phrases, suitable for almost everyone, are placed at the top.
+As you move down the list, the quotes become more specific, wishing others luck in whatever venture or life path they are pursuing.

 EnglishCantoneseMandarinChinese characters